Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/02.Lists/02.lists_app/README.md

 3. Inside the ValidationComponent, either output "Text too short" or "Text too long" depending on the text length.
 4. Create another component (CharComponent) and style it as an inline box.
 5. Render a list of CharComponents where each CharComponent receives a different letter of the entered text (in the initial input field) as a prop.
+6. When you click a CharComponent, it should be removed from the entered list.

 ## To Run Locally